Smokey95/HTWG-MSYS2-Latex-Template/readme.md

 ### 2. Changes to be done ###
   - Change the `\projectPath` under [*defines.tex*](texdata/defines.tex)
   - Change the `\usepackage` path for minted outdata under [*preamble.tex*](texdata/preamble.tex)
-  - Rename the template file as well as example sections
+  - Rename the template file as well as example sections as needed

 ## Requirements